HGH fragment peptide (lipolytic)

 Evidence level: Community discussion

-Track community interest as a public claim signal.
+How to read this: Track community interest as a public claim signal.
 The FDA has identified certain bulk peptide substances as potentially presenting significant safety risks in compounding contexts.
 Do not endorse or amplify research-chemical use.

 Sources on this page

-AOD-9604 Clinical Trial Registry Entries — ClinicalTrials.gov
+AOD-9604 Clinical Trial Registry Entries: ClinicalTrials.gov

-ClinicalTrials.gov / U.S. National Library of Medicine · Primary regulatory · 2026-07-01 · accessed 2026-07-01
+ClinicalTrials.gov / U.S. National Library of Medicine · Primary regulatory · Jul 1, 2026 · accessed Jul 1, 2026

 ClinicalTrials.gov registry search for AOD-9604 clinical trials, including the Phase 2 obesity program by Metabolic Pharmaceuticals that failed to meet primary weight loss endpoints.
 AOD-9604 is not FDA-approved.